RunLLM/gitbook/faqs.md

 **Q: When connecting a resource I get an error message about missing dependencies.
 How do I resolve this?**

 **A:** Each resource requires specific drivers that you might not have installed.
-Before connecting an resource, please run `aqueduct install <resource-name>` from your command line.
+Before connecting a resource, please run `aqueduct install <resource-name>` from your command line.
 This ensures that the right depenendencies are installed and that can Aqueduct can connect to the relevant system.
 See [configuring-aqueduct.md](installation-and-configuration/configuring-aqueduct.md "mention") for more details.